DevAndersen/csml/README.serious.md

 When using Visual Studio, this means you also have to deal with the debugger attachment windows popping up, which it sometimes does multiple times.

 A far less frustrating approach to debugging a source generator is by using tests which directly invoke the source generator.
 This way, debugging a test will hit breakpoints within the source generator, making for a much nicer debugging experience.

+It should be noted that the tests in this repository are not meant to cover all scenarios, just the ones that came to mind while designing functionality.
+The tests are also not necessarily written how they ought to have been written, and were largely written after the code they test in order to raise flags when functionality would break during development.

 ### Building C# syntax trees gets rather lengthy